 VCE VET programs are VET qualifications approved by the VCAA following consultation with schools, industry and training providers.
 VCE VET programs lead to nationally recognised qualifications, thereby offering students the opportunity to gain both the VCE and a VET qualification.
+Enrolling does not guarantee that a learner will successfully complete a qualification, however upon successful completion of assessment requirements, learners will be issued with AQF certified documentation of testamurs, statements of attainment and records of results.

-VFT Small Business:
+VET Small Business: